louisfghbvc/Leetcode/README.md

 │      1416.
 [Like And Useful]Restore The Array.cpp
 │      1420.
 [Like And Useful]Build Array Where You Can Find The Maximum Exactly K Comparisons.cpp │      1425.
 [Like And Useful]Constrained Subset Sum.cpp
-│      221.
+│      1434.
+[Like And Useful] Number of Ways to Wear Different Hats to Each Other.cpp │      1444.
+[Like And Useful] Number of Ways of Cutting a Pizza.cpp │      221.
 [Like And Useful]Maximal Square.cpp
 │      357.
 Count Numbers with Unique Digits.cpp
 │      5-longest-palindromic-substring.cpp